microsoft/genaiops-promptflow-template/docs/how_to_configure_dataops.md

 **Updating Flow Configuration:** The configuration of the use-case is managed by the `experiment.yaml` (sets the flow paths, datasets, and evaluations).
 The `experiment.yaml` in the repo uses local data files.
 If you are using DataOps,this config file needs to point to the Data Asset path.
 The data asset path will look like this `azureml://datastores/[data_store_name]/paths/[file_path]`

 So, update any `datasets` component in the `experiment.yaml` file and make sure the `source` field point to the Data Asset path.

-The `llmops_config.json` file in scenario folder contains a section for each environment (dev, test, production).
-The values for elements in this file should reflect the provisioned infrastructure and flows.

-You can start by copying an existing config file and modify it with relevant values.
-Provide valid values for all the configuration elements for your flow.